News

 Grew up in Jinan, China; moved to Beijing, China during my teens; Began my undergrad in St. Louis, MO in 2016; living in San Diego, CA for grad school; If you want to learn more about me, here is my story and fragments of my journey.

-In my free time, I enjoy traveling, painting, hiking, surfing, and mentoring.
+In my free time, I enjoy traveling, painting, hiking, and surfing.
 I live with happy free-flying birds: cockatiel Ashe, Pearl, and parakeet Kiwi.
 I DIY swings and castles for them and teach them songs and cool tricks.
 Art is a big part of my life.
 Here is the art portfolio of some of my watercolor and color pencil drawings.

 Graduate School Research